Created 4 years ago

 | | "ipa" |

 By changing the configuration of the Web server, it is possible to

-in the Web server container -- the example application would then
+application directly in the Web server container -- the example

 This default setup can serve as demonstration of the concepts all by

 itself but its primary goal is to help developers get infrastructure